 The first step in determining which therapeutic option is the best is to assess each patient individually and discuss their therapeutic goals.
 Depending on the patient’s weight and individual body habitus, as well as their “problem areas” and goals, some devices may be a better option than others.
 As always, it is important to assess whether the patient has realistic goals as to the benefits of a procedure prior to any treatment.

 The classic definition for obesity is based on a patient’s body mass index (BMI = person’s weight in kilograms divided by the square of their height in meters).
 This is a quick and easy calculation for patients and physicians.
 Obese patients are defined as those patients having a BMI>30.
 Typically, obese patients (BMI>30) are not good candidates for non-invasive body contouring and likely would benefit more from bariatric or other surgical interventions to help achieve meaningful weight loss.
-Thus, the simple BMI calculation may ...
+Thus, the simple BMI ...